h4ckyou/h4ckyou.github.io/posts/ctf/bsides_nairaobi/writeup.md

 And the amount of bytes to fill up the buffer is 64 before we can leak the `notcalled` function address
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/3235db39-035a-4400-be72-5a515fd0ff67)

+At this point we know there's a way to leak an elf section addresses therefore having the elf base address